Volunteering and mentoring

 “I have made friends that have made my life richer and more colourful,” he says.

-Women's Mentoring Programme at the Business School
+Get involved in the Women's Mentoring Programme at the Business School

 The Women’s Mentoring Programme matches female students with mentors from the University of Auckland Business School’s vast network of businesswomen.
 The objective of the scheme is to offer the selected mentees further professional development and the chance to benefit from the experience and industry knowledge of a mentor.